 This is entirely different than traditional “PLM-ish” industries, where the product is designed before it’s sold.

 The final plant is the result of an intense collaboration between and among functions and disciplines.
 The civil department, mechanical equipment, structural building, piping… everyone has their own set of discipline-specific tools.
 Applications and core systems are usually not well integrated with each other.
 And information ends up imprisoned in documents and discipline- specific authoring applications.

 The result?
 A “messy” application landscape, departmental silos, lack of transparency and a lot of duplicated data.
 Each discipline gets locked into their own engineering tools and standards.
 Information handovers are sluggish and hinder the sorely needed cross-discipline collaboration.

 Connectivity within plant businesses is not new.
 Yet today’s advanced technologies and cheap computing, storage, and bandwidth costs make it possible to move beyond single plant and equipment automation toward more complex, connected product and process networks.
-Integrating of data from several installed products – the so-called product instances – enables a holistic view of product performance and generates actionable insights to improve next-generation designs.
+The integration of data from several installed products—the so-called product instances—enables a holistic view of product performance and generates actionable insights to improve next-generation designs.

 All this improves equipment performance throughout, leverages data-driven insights, increases the quality of the end product and prevents breakdowns before they occur.
-Identifying and responding to small problems before they become big, improves plant performance and lowers maintenance costs.
+Identifying and responding to small problems before they become big, improves plant engineering and performance, and lowers maintenance costs.

 The possibilities are many, and realizing them begins with setting the foundation for a connected model that allows for digitalization at the plant level.
 Product Lifecycle Management, enabled by the latest technological capabilities, provides this foundation and allows plant businesses to capitalize on the convergence of the digital and physical worlds and plug into the power of the connected plant.